awsdocs/aws-toolkit-vs-code-user-guide/doc_source/connect.md

 1. Choose a profile from the list\.
 ![\[AWS Toolkit command palette choose profile window\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/aws-toolkit-choose-profile.png)

    If you don't have a credentials profile set up, you are prompted to set one up\.
 Look for a pop\-up in the lower\-right corner of the editor\.
 Choose **Yes**, and then follow the setup wizard to enter a profile name, your access key ID, and your secret access key\.
-For details, see [Create the Shared AWS Credentials File](setup-credentials.md#create-shared-cred-file)\.
+For details, see [Setting Up Your AWS Credentials](setup-credentials.md)\.
+**Note**
+If you want to provide an external credential process instead of using AWS\-supported credentials, choose **No** and see [Using an External Credential Process](external-credential-process.md) instead\.
 ![\[AWS Toolkit setup profile prompt.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/aws-toolkit-cred-prompt.png)

 1. Open the **AWS: Explorer** Side Bar, which we call the ***AWS Explorer***, to verify the connection\.
 You will see either a list of AWS Regions \(if you have [made any Regions visible](setup-region.md#select-new-region) in the **AWS Explorer**\) or a message to add Regions to the **AWS Explorer**\.